Scottish Graduate School for Arts & Humanities

 • Digital Signature of Lead Supervisor

-All project proposals will be reviewed by a panel selected from across academic and industry sectors.
-Selected projects will then be invited to recruit and nominate a suitably qualified doctoral candidate.
-Lead supervisors will invite candidates to collaborate on the existing proposal candidates will complete the following fields of information:
+All project proposals were reviewed by a panel selected from across academic and industry sectors.
+Selected projects were invited to recruit and nominate a suitably qualified doctoral candidate.
+Lead supervisors invited candidates to collaborate on the existing proposal.
+Candidates would complete the following fields of information:

 • Name